 Chris Yeh is back with another Mental Samurai episode recap!
 This week's competitors were Alex Goines (the adventure racer), Marissa Willman (the woman gamer), Arius George (the trick shot cop), Zach Engel (Tom Selleck meets Billy Ray Cyrus), Kristy Agamegwa (the late-in-life graduate), and Dylan Gentile (the classical pianist).
 This week's episode features two winners who are going on to the May 21 season finale!

+It's a banner day--two episodes in a single afternoon.
+Can we go for three?
 In this episode, I interview my fellow Tuesday competitor Stella Zawistowski.
 We get to learn all about her eclectic life, including how she got into crosswords, and how "revenge dating" after breaking off an engagement allowed her to find true love with her husband.
 Tune in and hear about her upcoming performance at Carnegie Hall!

 In this episode, I interview former Marine Corps intelligence officer and current stay-at-home dad Adam Thomas about his life journey, and his run on Mental Samurai.
 I think you'll enjoy hearing the details on how he and his wife met in Iraq without ever seeing each other face-to-face, how he ended up on the show (hint: Once again, it was MENSA), and why the circumstances of his run may have contributed to his going too quickly.